We put energy to good use- The ‘pre-school’ class you should be sending your preschoolers to

 Other benefits include learning how to interact with other children, share, take turns and follow instruction.
 These life skills are of utmost importance for young kids and learnt in the preschool years.

 “Any structured class is good for independence, following through with instructions, negotiating with other kids, waiting your turn and all of those kinds of things transfer a lot,” she says.

 Occurs when children learn movement, enhancing a child’s capacity to read, spell, write, count and more.

 “I think with preschoolers in general, that’s the age you really want to develop confidence and resilience, while the side benefits of that is coordination, strength and body awareness.”

-Emma Grose is a parent of twin girls, 2.5 year-old Torah and Kenzie, who were both 18 months old when they joined the Take Off preschool program at Jets Gymnastics Eltham.
+Emma Grose is a parent of twin girls, 2.5 year-old Torah and Kenzie, who were both 18 months old when they joined the Mini Jets preschool program at Jets Gymnastics Eltham.